AngeloGaeta1990/Password_generator/README.md

      **Test**:
      - Special characters, spaces, and numbers did not trigger any new prompts.
      - Pressing Enter caused the algorithm to restart as expected.

+1. Test in Python Linter returned no issue.

 ## Bugs fixing